castro-gzlz/mr-plotter/README.md

 [**Parc et al. (2024)**](https://ui.adsabs.harvard.edu/abs/2024A%26A...688A..59P/abstract).
 Revised empirical mass-radius relationships based on the PlanetS catalog | [Usage](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/tables/parc_2024.md) |  [Example](https://github.com/castro-gzlz/mr-plotter/tree/main?tab=readme-ov-file#example-3-the-planets-catalog-empirical-relations-and-color-coding-based-on-homogeneous-transmission-and-emission-spectroscopy-metrics-tsm-and-esm)  <br />

 [**Aguichine et al. (2025)**](https://ui.adsabs.harvard.edu/abs/2025ApJ...988..186A/abstract).
 Updated version of the Aguichine et al. (2021) model, describing the **evolution of steam worlds** as planets lose their internal heat through their atmospheres.
 The rocky interior is fixed to an **Earth-like composition**.
 This model is provided as a **multidimensional grid with interpolation**, allowing any parameter value within the validity range to be explored (extrapolation is possible but **not recommended**) | [Usage](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/tables/aguichine_2025.md) | [Example](https://github.com/castro-gzlz/mr-plotter/tree/main?tab=readme-ov-file#example-3-evolutionary-models-with-interpolators-of-steam-worlds-and-gas-dwarfs)

+[**Tang et al. (2025)**](https://ui.adsabs.harvard.edu/abs/2025ApJ...989...28T/abstract).
+Updated version of the Lopez & Fortney (2014) model, featuring a **more detailed mineralogy for the Earth-like core** and improved treatments of several physical approximations used in the original formulation.
+The model also accounts for **atmospheric boil-off**, which sets an upper limit on the amount of gas a planet can retain.
+This model is provided as a **multidimensional grid with interpolation**, allowing any parameter value within the validity range to be explored (extrapolation is technically possible but **not recommended**) | [Usage](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/tables/tang_2025.md) | [Example](https://github.com/castro-gzlz/mr-plotter/tree/main?tab=readme-ov-file#example-3-evolutionary-models-with-interpolators-of-steam-worlds-and-gas-dwarfs)

 [**Isodensity curves**](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/iso_density.md).
 Mass-radius relations corresponding to a constant density | [Usage](https://github.com/castro-gzlz/mr-plotter/blob/main/misc/tables/isodensity.md) | [Example](https://github.com/castro-gzlz/mr-plotter/tree/main?tab=readme-ov-file#example-5-two-column-plots-isodensity-curves-and-more-interior-models)